HimandriSharma/emotion-logs/README.md

 ## emotion logs

-These logs are just like your console logs but adds a fun whie printing it i.e. it changes color as you call functions with your emotions.
+These logs are just like your console logs but adds a fun while printing it i.e. it changes color as you call functions with your emotions.

 Install the package.